BenHarries/conservation-crowdfund/README.md

 `npm run test`

+(IF ON WINDOWS!
+I have been able to run on someone elses mac but have had difficulty on a windows computer - if npm start fails on windows use the heroku link below to get a feel for the app)

 also running on _Heroku_ on https://ancient-stream-57707.herokuapp.com/ (Heroku dissalowed me to add any more changes as I had exceeded my free trial - so there is a few bugs still left in however most functionality remains, just click close on the errors if they pop up)

 ![_VU_lnerable to extinction